 Are you pregnant and having troubles with snoring?
 How to avoid snoring during pregnancy?
 Excitement, preparation, expectation, and of course physical and psychological changes come together with pregnancy.

-As you get closer to the birth, your partner will notice that another symptom has crawled in the bed.
+Many hormonal storms, belly growth, and other changes during this period may lead to slightly more unpleasant symptoms, such as morning sickness or back pain.
+As you get closer to birth, your partner will notice that another symptom has crawled in the bed.
 Of course, we are talking about snoring.

-Snoring is often an unpleasant situation that most commonly occurs in the third trimester of pregnancy.
+It is often an unpleasant situation that most commonly occurs in the third trimester of pregnancy.
 Despite the fact that snoring doesn’t hurt it can cause sleep disorders.

-Snoring in Pregnancy
+Snoring in pregnancy

 It occurs as a result of a blocked airway.
-Disturbed airflow causes snoring.
+Disturbed airflow causes it.
 Snoring can be quiet, or loud and disturbing.
-Even breathing problems may occur.
-If the symptoms occur during pregnancy we are talking about pregnancy-induced snoring.
+Breathing problems may also occur.
+If the symptoms occur while being pregnant we are talking about pregnancy-induced snoring.

 It is difficult to diagnose in which women the symptoms of snoring will occur.
 The fact is that almost every pregnant woman can meet with this unpleasant condition.
-Nevertheless, several factors are known to influence the development of snoring in pregnancy:
+However, several factors are known to influence the development of snoring in pregnancy:

-- Excessive weight gain during pregnancy
+- Excessive weight gain

 - Greater neck volume